aaronmalunga/momentum-hub/README.md

 - Use type hints where appropriate
 - Keep the CLI user-friendly and intuitive

+## ⚠️ Limitations and Future Improvements

+As a CLI-based habit tracker developed for a school assignment, Momentum Hub has some inherent limitations while providing a solid foundation for habit tracking:

+### Current Limitations
+- **CLI-Only Interface**: As required for the assignment, the app is command-line only, which may limit accessibility for users preferring graphical interfaces
+- **Local Data Storage**: Uses SQLite database stored locally, requiring manual backup and limiting multi-device synchronization
+- **Single-User Design**: Built for individual use without multi-user or social features
+- **Performance Considerations**: SQLite is suitable for personal use but may require optimizations for very large datasets

+### Potential Future Enhancements
+- **Web/Mobile Interfaces**: Browser-based or mobile app versions for broader accessibility
+- **Cloud Synchronization**: Multi-device data syncing with cloud storage
+- **Social Features**: Habit sharing, challenges, and community interactions
+- **Advanced Analytics**: AI-powered insights, predictive analytics, and personalized recommendations
+- **Gamification**: Achievement systems, streaks rewards, and motivational elements
+- **Integrations**: Calendar apps, fitness trackers, and productivity tools

+These limitations are acknowledged as part of the assignment constraints and design choices.
+The app successfully demonstrates comprehensive CLI application development while maintaining excellent code quality and user experience within its scope.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.